Table of Contents

 A2 Hosting is another great provider offering amazing performance starting at $10.99 a month.
 Their platform is using cPanel and Plesk and is okay to use.
 While they are somewhat more expensive, the performance makes up for it.

-Hostinger is a great hosting provider, with a marvelously designed control panel, affordable prices, and a good amount of features & support but unfortunately poor performance.
+Hostinger is a great hosting provider, with a marvelously designed control panel, affordable prices, and a good amount of features & support but unfortunately a somewhat poor performance in load testing.

 DreamHost is also offering a shared hosting package for $8.95 a month, offering unlimited WordPress installations and email addresses.
 Their panel is beautifully designed and easy to use, and the support is great.
 However, the performance of the shared hosting packages of DreamHost is abysmal.